-We also have close links with schools locally through our active participation in the St. Paul's liaison group.
-The Governing Body of St. Paul's is the lead member in the Stephenson Trust and is the lead sponsor for Stephenson Academy which is a BESD Special School in Milton Keynes.
+We also have close links with schools locally through our active participation in the St. Paul's liaison group and the Milton Keynes Education Improvement Partnership.
+The Governing Body of St. Paul's is the lead member in the Stephenson (MK0 Trust and is the lead sponsor for Stephenson Academy which is a BESD Special School in Milton Keynes.
 The school hosts and supports PEP: mk.
-This is a Primary phase organisation providing extensive CPD, ITT and learning support to a group of primary schools in Milton Keynes.
+This is a Primary phase organisation providing extensive CPD, ITT and learning support to a group of over 40 primary schools in Milton Keynes.